iw4p/iw4p/README.md

 ### Hey 👋
 ----

-I'm Nima, working as a software engineer.
-I love researching; so Noo I'm working as a R&D. Looking for good opportunities to learn more.
+I'm Nima, working as a software engineer and R&D. I love researching; Always looking for good opportunities to learn more.

 interests: